How to use Marriott Points Advance — book hotels even if you don’t have the points

 - Marriott Bonvoy Boundless™ Credit Card – Earn 75,000 bonus points after you spend $3,000 on purchases in the first 3 months from account opening.

-- Marriott Bonvoy Business™ American Express® Card – Earn 100,000 Marriott Bonvoy points after you use your new Card to make $5,000 in purchases within your first 3 months of Card Membership.
-Earn up to $150 in statement credits within your first 6 months of Card Membership for all eligible purchases on your Card on U.S. Advertising in select Media.
-Plus receive complimentary Marriott Bonvoy Platinum Elite status for one year (February 1, 2021-January 31, 2022).
-Offer ends 1/13/21.
+- Marriott Bonvoy Business™ American Express® Card – Earn 75,000 Marriott Bonvoy points after you use your new card to make $3,000 in eligible purchases within your first 3 months of Card Membership.
+Plus, earn up to $150 back in statement credits on eligible purchases made on your new card within the first three months of card membership.
 Terms apply

 - Marriott Bonvoy Bold™ Credit Card – 30,000 bonus points after you spend $1,000 on purchases in the first three months of account opening